 Domestic Violence Introduction

 Domestic violence is a well-known and often-used term.
-Although it may describe various violent relationships, such as child abuse, elder abuse, it is most commonly applied to an intimate relationship between two adults in which one partner uses a pattern of assault and intimidating acts to assert power and control over the other partner.
+Although it may describe various violent relationships, such as child abuse or elder abuse, it is most commonly applied to an intimate relationship between two adults in which one partner uses a pattern of assault and intimidating acts to assert power and control over the other partner.
 Only recently recognized as a major public health issue, domestic violence has a long, dark past and is firmly entrenched in many societies.
 Although domestic violence usually includes violent attacks, it is not limited to physical acts of violence, but may include psychological, economic, and sexual abuse as well as attempts to isolate the partner.

 To fully understand the roots of domestic violence in our society, it is helpful to review some historical points.
 Unfortunately, abuse of an intimate partner has been a part of many cultures for many generations.

 - British common law once allowed a man to "chastise" his wife with "any reasonable instrument."